Grants are a great way to pay for education costs without having to use loans or other aid options that may require repayment.

 Michigan Indian Tuition Waiver

 Awarded to Michigan residents who are eligible Native Americans certified by their tribe.
-Click here for more information.
+Click here for more information about the Michigan Indian Tuition Waiver.